Mac-Coleman/CSC-311-Cache-Simulator/README.txt

   -n, --no-color                  disable colored output -q, --quiet                     suppress progress display -p, --probability               set probability of next address being generated
-                                  in a new page than the previous address.
+                                  in the same page as the previous address.
   -r, --replacement <algorithm>   replacement algorithm to use in caches with associativity
                                   default: least recently used -v, --version                   display version